In recent years, HAB implements a series of measures to establish a wider cultural network in the Greater Pearl River Delta and with other countries:

 Greater Pearl River Delta Cultural Cooperation

 - Guangdong, Hong Kong and Macao cultural authorities held the First Greater Pearl River Delta Cultural Co-operation Meeting in November 2002 and signed the Agreement on Greater Pearl River Delta Cultural Cooperation in August 2003.
 Under the Agreement, Guangdong, Hong Kong and Macao would take turn to host the Meeting.
-Eighteen Meetings have since then be held.
-The 18th Greater Pearl River Delta Cultural Co-operation Meeting was held in Foshan, Guangdong Province on 1-2 June 2017.
-The three places have gained progress on co-operation in various areas.
+Nineteen Meetings have since then be held.
+The 19th Greater Pearl River Delta Cultural Co-operation Meeting was held in Hong Kong on 13-14 June 2018.
+The three places have made progress in various areas of co-operation.

 Mainland / Hong Kong Agreement on Closer Cultural Partnership Arrangement

 In November 2005, HKSAR Government signed an Agreement on Closer Cultural Partnership Arrangement with the Ministry of Culture of the Central Government to further promote cultural exchange and cooperation with the Mainland and jointly promote the development and dissemination of Chinese culture.
 Meetings are held from time to time to explore concrete collaboration initiatives.

 Hong Kong-Taiwan Cultural Co-operation Committee